China’s competitive car market at heart of global EV revolution

 Who are the other players?

-There are a staggering 129 EV brands in China, but just 20 have managed to achieve a domestic market share of one percent or more, according to data compiled by Bloomberg.
+There are a staggering 129 EV brands in China, but just 20 have managed to achieve a domestic market share of 1 per cent or more, according to data compiled by Bloomberg.

-The data showed BYD at almost 33 percent, with Tesla in second place with more than eight percent.
+The data showed BYD at almost 33 per cent, with Tesla in second place with more than 8 per cent.

 The rest of the pack includes Volvo Cars-parent Geely and electric SUV maker Li Auto, as well as the relatively newer XPeng and NIO.